h7shin/audiosearchengine/README.md

 	screenshot.png is available in img directory

-What does your program do?
+What does the program do?

 	Suppose a student has a recorded section of some audio file, but he/she cannot remember the song name or the ring-tone name.
 He/she can search